lokearm/armchar-swish/docs/Logic.md

       trait without knowing its type.
     + The characters are converted to RDFGraphs and stored individually.
       This makes it possible to use the schema to sort traits into categories.
+    + The rules are defined in `ArM.Rules.FullGraph`
-4. A reasoner is applied to each character sheet to add convenience properties to make it easier to look up specific character data later.
+r.
+A reasoner is applied to each character sheet to add
+    convenience properties to make it easier to look up specific character data later.
+    + The rules are defined in `ArM.Rules.Record`
 5. Queries.
     The rich ontology, with subclassing of properties and concepts make it possible to tailor queries to get specific pieces of information.
     + The result is converted first to the Trait algebraic data type and then to JSON.
     + *Could it be sped up by converting directly from RDF triples to JSON?*
+    + This is handled by `ArM.CharacterQuery`
 6. Updates.
-The ontology defines what properties should be editable and persistable.
+    + The ontology defines what properties should be editable and persistable.
-    Queries are used to extract the triples that should be stored from any PUT request.
+    + Queries are used to extract the triples that should be stored from any PUT request.
+    + These rules are defined in `ArM.Rules.Persistence`.